CooperASC/cooperasc.github.com/_posts/notes/2013-02-05-resident-faculty-president-and-trustee-meeting.md

 ---
 # MEETING OR EVENT INFO
 title: School of Art Faculty Meeting with President and Trustees
-notetaker: Kristi Cavataro and Casey Gollan
+notetaker: Kristi Cavataro, Casey Gollan
+tags: faculty-administration

 # SITE STUFF YOU CAN EDIT
 published: true